-Making your credit card payment online gives you the ability to pay as close to the due date as you’d like, even on the due date if you want.
-While you do have the flexibility to hold off paying your credit card until the last minute, it’s often better to pay your credit card before the due date.
+Making your credit card payment online gives you the ability to pay as close to the due date as you’d like.
+You can even pay on the due date if you want to while you do have the flexibility to hold off paying your credit card until the last minute.
+It’s often better to pay your credit card before the due date.

 Paying your bills all at once rather than as they come due makes it easier to stay on budget.
-When you pay your bills early instead of waiting, the funds can be deducted from your bank account and you’ll have a better idea of how much discretionary spending you can do the rest of the month.
+When you pay your bills early instead of waiting, the funds can be deducted from your bank account.
+Then you’ll have a better idea of how much discretionary spending you can do for the rest of the month.

-It can take anywhere from one day to a few days for your credit card payment to post to your account and reflect in your balance and available credit.
-If you need to free up some credit to make credit card purchases, paying before the due date can work in your favor.
+It can take anywhere from one day to a few days for your credit card payment to post to your account and be reflected in your balance and available credit.
+If you pay before the due date, it can work in your favor if you need to free up some credit to make purchases.

 Many credit card issuers only accept online payments up to a certain time.
 After that time, you may be able to make an expedited payment over the phone, but it will typically cost you a fee.
 While less than a late fee, the expedited payment fee still is one you can avoid by making your credit card payment earlier in the month.